 On April 3, 2017, the Company and JAX Legacy amended and restated the Subordinated Note in its entirety in the form of a 10% Convertible Subordinated Note (the "10% Note") in the aggregate principal amount of \$4,185.
 The 10% Note matures on October 3, 2021 (the "Maturity Date").
-The 10% Note is convertible into shares of the Company's Common Stock at a conversion price equal to \$5.83 per share.
-All or any portion of the 10% Note may be redeemed by the Company for cash at any time on or after April 3, 2018 that the average daily VWAP of the Company's Common Stock reported on the principal trading market for the Common Stock exceeds the then applicable Conversion Price for a period of 20 trading days.
-The redemption price shall be an amount equal to 100% of the then outstanding principal amount of the 10% Note being redeemed, plus accrued and unpaid interest thereon.
-The Company agreed to issue to the investors in JAX Legacy approximately 77,775 shares of common stock, at a value of approximately \$400 which was expensed as loss on the extinguishment of debt during the year ended September 30, 2017.
+The 10% Note was convertible into shares of the Company's Common Stock at a conversion price equal to \$5.83 per share.
+All or any portion of the 10% Note was redeemable by the Company for cash at any time on or after April 3, 2018 that the average daily VWAP of the Company's Common Stock reported on the principal trading market for the Common Stock exceeded the then applicable Conversion Price for a period of 20 trading days.
+The redemption price was an amount equal to 100% of the then outstanding principal amount of the 10% Note being redeemed, plus accrued and unpaid interest thereon.